 The American Express Platinum Business Card is a ‘Charge’ Card, which means there is no fixed credit limit.
 While Charge Cards have no pre-set spending limit, you’ll need to pay off the full balance each month.
 More information about this is available via the secure application form.

-The opportunity to receive 150,000 Membership Rewards points with Amex’s top-tier business card is only available until 11 March 2020, so don’t miss out.
+The opportunity to receive 250,000 Membership Rewards points with Amex’s top-tier business card is only available for a limited time, so don’t miss out.